awsdocs/aws-iot-docs/developerguide/thing-types.md

 ## Deprecate a thing type<a name="deprecate-thing-type"></a>

 Thing types are immutable\.
-They cannot be changed after they are defined\.
+They can't be changed after they are defined\.
 You can, however, deprecate a thing type to prevent users from associating any new things with it\.
 All existing things associated with the thing type are unchanged\.

 To deprecate a thing type, use the DeprecateThingType command: